Avalors/RISC-V-Team2/README.md

   - Antoine Divet: ALU & testing own modules
   - Jihwan Shin: integration and testbenching

+We used three different branches (one for lab4, one for single cycle, one for pipelining) to explicitly show the evolution of our work.

 We will do pipelining, hazard control, cache and branch prediction as a team